-enable the sharing of latest developments, experience and latest information and the unification of participating organisations’ diverse knowledge in the area of engineering and technology by enabling the host institution to use the opportunity to engage the fellow in a range of mutually beneficial activities.
+Facilitate the sharing of latest developments, experience and information, and the unification of participating organisations’ diverse knowledge in the area of engineering and technology, by enabling the host institution to use the opportunity to engage the Fellow in a range of mutually beneficial activities

-working collaboratively on joint papers and research proposals within the department and also involving other UK universities or industries
+Working collaboratively on joint papers and research proposals to tackle ambitious research problems or challenges, both within the host department and also through the involvement of other UK universities and UK industries

-delivering lectures, lecture series, presentations, seminars, demonstrations, and expert workshops to graduates and/or undergraduates and members of the host faculty and other institutions within the UK
+Delivering lectures, presentations, seminars, demonstrations, and expert workshops to graduates, undergraduates, members of the host faculty, and academics from other UK institutions

-guiding the design and delivery of new modules and/or programmes
+Guiding the design and delivery of new teaching modules or programmes

-establishing project consortia to work collaboratively on joint research projects.
+Establishing project consortia to work collaboratively on ambitious joint research projects

-Please see the pages on How to apply, FAQ and Eligibility for more information, including the guidance notes.
+Please see the FAQ and Eligibility pages for more information.